Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Dependence of acoustic surface gravity on flow geometry -- Polytropic accretion

 For a fixed value of $\left[\lambda=2.89,\gamma=4/3\right]$, the variation of the location of the inner acoustic horizons (the inner sonic points $r_s$) as a function of the specific flow energy ${\cal E}$ is plotted in figure 4. $r_s$ anti-co-relates with ${\cal E}$ for obvious reasons.
-Since at effective infinity (at a very large distance away from the accretor) the total specific energy is essentially determined by the thermal energy of the flow, a large value of ${cal E}$ (`hot' accretion) corresponds to a high value of the sound speed $c_s$ to begin with and hence the subsonic to the supersonic transition takes place quite close to the black hole where the bulk flow velocity (the advective velocity $u$) becomes large enough to overcome the sound speed.
-Once again, flow in vertical equilibrium produces the acoustic horizons located at a relatively stronger gravity region, and hence the analogue effect should be more pronounced for such geometric configuration of the flow.
-Results presented in figure 5, where the acoustic surface gravity $\kappa$ has been plotted as a function of the specific energy of the flow for same set of $\left[\lambda,\gamma\right]$ used to draw figure 4, asserts such conclusion.
-For a fixed value of $\left[{\cal E}= 1.12,\lambda=3.3\right]$, in figure 6 we find that the location of the acoustic horizon anti-correlates with $\gamma$ and hence the acoustic surface gravity $\kappa$ co-rrelates with $\gamma$ as expected (as shown in figure 7).
-Similar result can be obtained for any set of $\left[{\cal E},\lambda\right]$ for which mono transonic stationary accretion passing through the inner type sonic point can be obtained for all three flow configurations considered in this work.
+At a large distance away from the accretor, the total specific energy is essentially determined by the thermal energy of the flow, a large value of ${\cal E}$ (`hot' accretion) corresponds to a high value of the sound speed $c_s$ to begin with.
+The subsonic to the supersonic transition takes place quite close to the black hole where the bulk flow velocity (the advective velocity $u$) becomes large enough to overcome the sound speed.
+Once again, flow in vertical equilibrium produces the acoustic horizons located at a relatively stronger gravity region.
+The analogue effect should be more pronounced for such geometric configuration of the flow.
+Results presented in figure 5, where the acoustic surface gravity $\kappa$ has been plotted as a function of the specific energy of the flow for the same set of $\left[\lambda,\gamma\right]$ used to draw figure 4, asserts such conclusion.
+For a fixed value of $\left[{\cal E}= 1.12,\lambda=3.3\right]$, in figure 6 we find that the location of the acoustic horizon anti-correlates with $\gamma$ and hence the acoustic surface gravity $\kappa$ co-relates with $\gamma$ as expected (as shown in figure 7).
+Similar result can be obtained for any set of $\left[{\cal E},\lambda\right]$ for which monotransonic stationary accretion passing through the inner type sonic point can be obtained for all three flow configurations considered in this work.
 Here too the acoustic surface gravity for accretion in hydrostatic equilibrium along the vertical direction is maximum (compared to the conical flow and flow with constant thickness) for the same set of initial boundary conditions.
-We thus obtaine
+We thus obtain

 here as well.